grant_single_labels|summary

 • Other financial support programs or funds, whether public or private.

-• Public relations agencies or marketing agencies.
+• Public relations agencies.

 grant_eligibility_criteria|eligible_expenses